 Follow the steps on our How to Apply page to create an account and begin your application.
 However, as an international applicant, there are several other things to keep in mind, such as document translation, English language proficiency, and immigration requirements.

-You should apply through ontariocolleges.ca as soon as the application is available in October, so that you will have plenty of time to complete the academic and immigration requirements before your studies begin.
+In early October, the application becomes available for programs beginning in the following academic year (August to July).
+Be sure to allow yourself plenty of time to complete the academic and immigration requirements before your studies begin.
 Depending on the country in which you live, this process can take anywhere from three to nine months.

 You may apply to any program offered by a public college in Ontario, as long as you meet the admission requirements.
 Note, however, that priority is given to permanent residents of Ontario and Canada for admission to Highly Competitive Programs.